Ecological-Complexity-Lab/cancer-networks/README.md

 * Running the analysis to validate the co-expression method using external data from STRING database (`chap_stringdb_affirmation.r`). (fig. S6A in the paper)
 Everything needed is available in the `HPC` folder (including the results used in the paper).

-2. Python scripts to be run on...?
-[Xei?] this includes:
+2. Python scripts to be run on linux server with this includes:
 * Running SBM analysis itself.
+Access code_for_link_prediction&community_detection, run Best_Community_Arrangement.py.
+Note that you could choose either to run on the projected network or the original bipartite network based on your need.
 * Running link prediction analysis.
+Access code_for_link_prediction&community_detection, run run_link_prediction.py with Python: 2.7.18.
+To change the number of predefined community, change the number of "K" in that code, detailed comments could be found in the code.

 3. R scripts meant to be ran on a local computer (on our case a Mac), including:
 * Producing the format needed for the SBM analysis and processing the results (`SBM_analysis.r`).